UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 sh run_freyja.sh $run_name | tee -a $log_file3
 ```

-This script retrieves BAM files for each sample generated by the Viralrecon tool and performs [Freyja](https://github.com/andersen-lab/Freyja/tree/main) analysis.
+This script retrieves BAM files for each sample generated by the viralrecon pipeline and performs [Freyja](https://github.com/andersen-lab/Freyja/tree/main) analysis.
 It uses BAM files after the ivar primer trimming step and generates Freyja demultiplexed lineage data.
 It then aggregates the lineage data and creates a lineage plot.
 Finally, it copies the aggregated lineage results to the `results` directory.

 ## Note